-The ColorMixerDialog tracks the initial color via the initialColor data the method reauired member.
-In onClick() bv DialogInterface.OnClickListener - we see if the mixer has a different color and if so, we than the initialColor. call the supplied ColorMixer.OnColorChangedListener callback object:
+The ColorMixerDialog tracks the initial color via the initialColor data method member.
+In the onClick() required bv DialogInterface.OnClickListener - we see if the mixer has a different color initialColor. and if so, we call the than the supplied ColorMixer.OnColorChangedListener callback object: